KillDarkness/Gliror/docs/usage.md

 - `-V, --version`: Print version information
 - `-o, --output <OUTPUT>`: Output results to a file (JSON format)

+### Configuration File
+- `--config <PATH>`: Path to a YAML configuration file.

+You can define all attack parameters in a YAML file and load it using the `--config` flag.
+This is useful for managing complex or repeated attack scenarios.
+Command-line arguments will always override values set in the configuration file.

+See the [Configuration File](configuration.md) documentation for a detailed guide and a full example.

 ## Usage Examples

 ### Basic Usage